Phanny-ITC/S-curve-7profile/README.md

 # S-curve-7profile
 This library is base on STM32 for control stepper motors with smooth movement.
 # Config
-To use this library, some configuration must be pre_config
+To use this library, some configurations must be pre_config

 1. 1MHz timer with interupt for each motor

 Then in your main fucntion

-2. Declare S_curve_t handler for each stepper
+2. Declaire S_curve_t handler for each stepper
 	```
 	 S_curve_t Stepper1;
 	```
-3. Set timer for each stepper
+3. Set timer for each steppers
 	```
 	Accel_Stepper_SetTimer(&Stepper1, &htim7);
 	```